Personal Trainer Vancouver

 3. The Bench Press

 Bench press isn’t just a chest exercise.
-Done with proper technique, it hits the pecs, triceps, shoulders, lats, and core stability, making it a genuine full-body metabolic driver.
+When done with proper technique, it targets the pecs, triceps, shoulders, lats, and core stability, making it a genuine full-body metabolic driver.
 On its own, it burns 5 to 7 calories per minute, but paired with lower-body work, it creates serious metabolic stress.

 Form cues